-period 2009-2013.
-The plans are composed of preannounced and unexpected policy changes often with many revisions in mid-course, which incidentally added much uncertainty in expectations, an uncertainty which may have had negative effects on investments.
-Thus, an additional contribution of this paper is a clarification of these complex dynamic evolutions and the construction of a new narrative data set on recent fiscal adjustments.
+In order to obtain these results we constructed a detailed "narrative" dataset that documents the actual size and composition of the fiscal plans of several countries in the period 2009-13.
+The plans are composed of preannounced and unexpected policy changes often with many revisions in mid-course, which incidentally added much uncertainty in expectations, an uncertainty that may have had negative effects on investments.
+Thus, an additional contribution of this paper is a clarification of these complex dynamic evolutions and the construction of a new narrative dataset on recent fiscal adjustments.
 We have then estimated the output effects of these fiscal plans simulating out-of-sample a model that allows for anticipated and unanticipated shifts in fiscal variables, as well as for differences in the response of output to tax and spending changes.

 Two criticisms could be raised to our analysis.
 First, our out-of-sample simulations are constructed under the assumption that fiscal multipliers did not change during the financial crisis, when monetary policy hit the zero lower bound.
 When we test explicitly the hypothesis that recent fiscal adjustments had the same effect on output growth as past ones, we find it hard to reject the null, although in some cases failure to reject is marginal.
 This result appears inconsistent with some recent empirical findings (discussed in the paper) where the costs of fiscal adjustments are found to be higher in recent years.
 One reason for this difference is the assumption - made in most studies of fiscal multipliers, but relaxed in this paper - that tax and spending multipliers are identical, and thus that one can estimate the output effects of "a fiscal consolidation".
-If, as the data strongly suggest, fiscal multipliers depend on the composition of a fiscal correction, imposing that the effects of tax-based and spending-based consolidations are identical will result in distorted estimates of the multiplier.
+If, as the data strongly suggest, fiscal multipliers depend on the composition of a fiscal correction, imposing that the effects of TB and spending-based consolidations are identical will result in distorted estimates of the multiplier.
 Such distortion will depend on the composition of the average fiscal adjustment which occurred over the estimation sample.
-If the composition of the fiscal adjustments post-2007 differed from the average composition in the past, this could explain why models that impose identical effects of tax-based and spending-based consolidations find a break in the estimated multiplier.
+If the composition of the fiscal adjustments post-2007 differed from the average composition in the past, this could explain why models that impose identical effects of TB and spending-based consolidations find a break in the estimated multiplier.

 The second, and in this case warranted, criticism is our failure to consider accompanying policies and to ask whether countries that accompanied fiscal austerity with structural reforms experienced better output growth than countries which did not.
-As noted in the introduction, and as documented in Alesina and Ardagna (2010, 2013) and Perotti (2013), multi-year fiscal adjustments rarely occur in isolation.
-They are often accompanied by other policies (a devaluation, a labor market reform or a pension reform) and their effects will vary depending on these policies.
+As noted in the Introduction section, and as documented in Alesina and Ardagna (2010, 2013) and Perotti (2013), multi-year fiscal adjustments rarely occur in isolation.
+They are often accompanied by other policies (a devaluation, a labour market reform or a pension reform) and their effects will vary depending on these policies.
 These policy packages have in the past delivered cases of "expansionary fiscal consolidations" in which countries have managed to avoid any recessionary cost of fiscal contractions.
-In the current rounds of adjustments, except for the few pension reforms which we documented (with benefits accruing with several years of delay) and of the Spanish labor market reform, the fiscal corrections of 2010-13 were mostly implemented in a rush under market pressure and governments rarely had the time to design and get Parliaments to approve significant reforms.
-For instance, only in 2014 did Italy implement a major labor market reform in the context of a pro-growth medium term package.
+In the current rounds of adjustments, except for the few pension reforms which we documented (with benefits accruing with several years of delay) and of the Spanish labour market reform, the fiscal corrections of 2010-13 were mostly implemented in a rush under market pressure and governments rarely had the time to design and get Parliaments to approve significant reforms.
+For instance, only in 2014 did Italy implement a major labour market reform in the context of a pro-growth medium term package.
 More research is warranted on this point.